joodaloop/hugo-starter-site/content/_index.md

 #### I wanted something that I could clone, open, and start editing instantly.

-– No messing around with layout pages formats.
+- No messing around with layout pages formats.
 The essential files (including a [taxonomy template](/tags/internet)) are already there, ready to be edited.

-– No pasting in Lorem Ipsum placeholders, example posts already exist.
+- No pasting in Lorem Ipsum placeholders, example posts already exist.

-– An intuitive folder structure for stylesheets, scripts, fonts, media, and content.
+- An intuitive folder structure for stylesheets, scripts, fonts, media, and content.
 There's a place for everything, and the essential things are already in their place.

-– Dynamic meta tags, social media cards, and a simple config file for the whole site.
+- Dynamic meta tags, social media cards, and a simple config file for the whole site.

+- Render hook example for link elements that makes sure that external links open in a new tab.

 *I've tried to follow the Hugo best practices as much as possible, but make some modifications for the sake of efficiency and ergonomics.*